az18/rooykup-backup-and-sync/README.md

 - `shutDownAfterBackup`: Enable automatic shutdown after backup (can be overridden with `-s`)
 - `alwaysCompress`: Always create new archives (can be overridden with `-c`)
 - `workingDirectory`: Custom backup location (defaults to `~/backup` if not set)
+- `preserveFullPath`: When set to true (default), maintains the full directory structure in the zip file.
+When false, only includes the target directory and its contents.

+For example, with a backup path of `/home/user/documents/projects`:
+- If `preserveFullPath = true`: The zip will contain the full path structure
+- If `preserveFullPath = false`: The zip will only contain the "projects" directory structure

 ### Desktop Integration